 At Anchor Foundation Repair, we provide our customers with a digital drawing of their home that includes the repair diagram upon completion of the In-Home Assessment.
 This provides a clearly defined plan of action for repair and eliminates uncertainty about what needs to be done to support your home properly.

 Our paid In-Home Assessment can also include verbal discussions for other problem areas like improving drainage, guttering, irrigation, etc. This information is invaluable to the homeowner in the future to gain an understanding of how they can care for their home.

 “Of course, I will share with you what I see as problems or potential problem areas around the home in my role as a foundation repairman.
-More importantly, I’ll share my thoughts with you from the perspective of a homeowner myself, as well as a neighbor, and friend.”Craig Tripp – President, Owner, CEO, Foundation Repair Extraordinaire
+More importantly, I’ll share my thoughts with you from the perspective of a homeowner myself, as well as a neighbor, and friend.”Craig Tripp – Anchor Foundation Repair President, Owner, CEO, and Foundation Repair Extraordinaire

 We charge $225 for our professional In-Home Assessments and spend a great deal of time listening to homeowner concerns and answering any questions on your mind.
 Our customers find that the information we provide is worth the price.

 Before even coming out for a paid visit, we will ask for pictures and have a FREE and detailed phone or video call with you to determine if a home inspection is really needed.
 We don’t want to waste your time or your money with a visit if repairs are not needed.

 In case you are wondering, the $225 for our assessment is 100% applied to the cost of any committed repair proposal.
 Homeowners value the information we provide as both an honest and transparent professional opinion of their foundation’s condition and need for repair.